Preparing your poster

 The poster boards are 96 cm wide and 138 cm high (37 x 54 inches).
 We recommend that posters are prepared in portrait format and ISO A0 size (84 cm wide x 119 cm high; 33.1 x 45.8 inches).
 However, a poster can be a different shape and size as long as it fits on the poster board.

-Each poster must have a title and author list which is the same as in your accepted Abstract.
+Each poster must have a title and author list which is the same as in your accepted Abstract (see poster listing in the scientific programme).

 It is recommended that a recent photo of the presenting author is placed in the top left hand corner of the poster to help delegates identify who is presenting the poster.